 Reverend Jones is past president of the Baptist Ministers Fellowship Conference of Shreveport & Vicinity (2000-2003).
 He is past moderator of the Mount Hermon Baptist Association (2003-2008).
 Pastor Jones is a former Dean of the Congress of Christian Workers of the National Baptist Convention of America.

-Dr. Jones is author of A Blessed and Highly Favored Life.
+Dr. Jones is author of A Blessed and Highly Favored Life, Soul Care, and Joy.
 He is a 2015 Fellow of the Black Theology and Leadership at the Princeton Theological Seminary.
-In March, 2018, Dr. Jones was elected President-Elect of the Louisiana Inter-Church Conference.
+In March, 2018, Dr. Jones is Past President of the Louisiana Inter-Church Conference.
 He now serves on the Board of Directors for LSU/Ochsner Health.

 Pastor Jones lives by three daily affirmations: “To thyself be true, to God be faithful and to others be kind.”